NijazK/NijazK.github.io/_posts/2021-08-15-JavaQAAutomation.markdown

 #### Contact Service Requirements:

-#
-#
-• Contact service shall add contacts with a unique ID
+	• Contact service shall add contacts with a unique ID.

-• Contact service shall be able to delete contacts per contact ID
+	• Contact service shall be able to delete contacts per contact ID.

 	• Contact service shall be able to update contact fields per contact ID: the following fields are: firstName, lastName, (Phone) Number, Address.

 #### Task Class Requirements:

 	• Task object shall have a required unique ID string that cannot be longer than 10 char*. cannot be null.

 	• Task object shall have a required name String filed that cannot be longer than 20 char*.
 Cannot be null.

 	• Task object shall have a required description String filed that cannot be longer than 50mchar*. cannot be null.

 #### Task Service Requirements:

 	• Task service shall be able to add tasks with a unique ID.

 	• Task service shall be able to delete tasks per ask ID.

 	• Task service shall be able to update task fields per task ID.

 	• Following fields are updateable: Name, Description.

 ### Methodology